Meet the Festival Artists & Murals

 About the Mural

-2CHOEY represented two “fingies” for this mural.
-These two figures face each other in a sign of friendship and peace.
-You can see the traditional Cambodian krama tied around their waists, and in their hands, wheat and a sickle.
-They are local farmers or peasants.
-The strong colors recall the pop culture milieu, in reference to its artistic inspirations.
+The two figures in this mural (called “fingies” by the artist) face each other in a sign of friendship and peace.
+They are adorned with the traditional Cambodian krama around their waists.
+They also hold wheat and a sickle in their hands, representing that they are local farmers or peasants.
+The bold colors recall pop culture and its artistic inspirations.

 About the Artist

 2CHOEY is a Thai artist based in Bangkok.
-He studied urban architecture.
-He began his career in advertising as an art director and then moved into art, exhibiting, and painting murals locally and internationally.
-His iconic “fingies” reinterpret pop culture icons with hands, fists, and fingers.
-The artist won the famous competition organised by AirAsia to design the artwork that was painted on the exterior of one of their flagship A320-200 aircraft.
+He studied urban architecture and began his career as an art director for advertising before moving into local and international street art and art exhibiting.
+His iconic “fingies” reinterpret pop culture icons as hands, fists, and fingers.
+Among his many accolades, 2CHOEY won a competition organized by AirAsia to design the exterior artwork for one of their flagship A320-200 aircrafts.
 His work has been featured in numerous publications and media, including National Geographic, Lürzer’s Archive, Designboom, and Ads of the World.

 Apsara